shyam81992/Site-Information/README.md

 response {"message" : "ok"}

 /dynamic/siteinfo follows async model.
-To scrap the dynamic page we need to use chromdp or go-selenium and both the packages will be using chrome in background (Due to this memory utiliztion will be high if the no of requests go on increasing.).
+To scrap the dynamic page we need to use chromedp or go-selenium and both the packages will be using chrome in background (Due to this memory utiliztion will be high if the number of requests increases).

 Site-Information-job (Work in progess)
-Used to scrap the dynamic page using chromdp or go-selenium and notify the website information to the user through email.
+Used to scrap the dynamic page using chromedp or go-selenium and notify the website information to the user through email.

 Sample selenium code under automation/selenium.go_

-go-selinium supports language translation where chromedp doesn't.
+go-selenium supports language translation where chromedp doesn't.

 Area of Improvement:
-Need verify that go-selenium is stable.
+Need to verify if go-selenium language translation is stable.
 If not then we need to use chromdp + Internationalization.